protyoii/Front-end-Projects/README.md

 # Front-end-Projects
-In this repository, some basic front-end projects have been kept.
+In this repository, a basic front-end project have been kept.
+A basic blog website using HTML and CSS